joshbegley/nyt-latest/README.md

 `The former prime minister may lose his pass to Parliament, another stinging blow from the fallout of lockdown-breaking parties during the pandemic.`\
 https://nytimes.com/2023/06/19/world/europe/boris-johnson-parliament-uk.html?searchResultPosition=2

-**At Least 4 Palestinians Killed as Israel Deploys Helicopter in West Bank**\
+**At Least 4 Palestinians Killed After Israeli Arrest Raid in West Bank**\
-`A 15-year-old boy was among the dead and dozens more were wounded, according to Palestinian officials, in fighting after an Israeli raid.
-Seven Israeli soldiers were also hurt, the military said.`\
+`A 15-year-old boy was among the dead and dozens more were wounded, according to Palestinian officials.
+Seven Israeli soldiers were also hurt and a helicopter was later deployed, the military said.`\
 https://nytimes.com/2023/06/19/world/middleeast/israel-west-bank-raid.html?searchResultPosition=3

 **Once Scorned, Far Right Secures Foothold in Spanish Cities**\